-The Reverend Dr. James C. Perkins was ordained to Gospel Ministry in 1974.
-He has served as pastor of Greater Christ Baptist Church in Detroit, Michigan for thirty-two years.
-He received his Doctor of Ministry degree from United Theological Seminary, Dayton, Ohio (1990, Samuel DeWitt Proctor Fellow).
+The Reverend Dr. James C. Perkins has served as pastor of Greater Christ Baptist Church in Detroit, Michigan for thirty-three years.
+He received his Doctor of Ministry degree from United Theological Seminary, Dayton, Ohio (1990 Samuel DeWitt Proctor Fellow).
 An internationally recognized minister, Dr. Perkins fulfills speaking engagements at churches, seminaries, and conferences across the United States and abroad.

 He is the author of Building Up Zion’s Walls: Ministry for Empowering the African American Family and Playbook for Christian Manhood: 12 Key Plays for Black Teen Boys, published by Judson Press (Valley Forge, Pennsylvania), His other writings, as well as profiles of his ministry and details of his community activism, have been included in both secular and Christian publications such as Black Enterprise, USA Today, Ebony, American Baptist, The African-American Pulpit, several edited works published by Judson Press, and the best-selling Success Runs in Our Race by George Fraser.